javascript-tutorial/en.javascript.info/1-js/9-object-inheritance/01-property-flags-descriptors/article.md

 }
 */
 ```
-So, a programmer is unable to change the value of that built-in constant or overwrite it.
+So, a programmer is unable to change the value of `Math.PI` or overwrite it.

 ```js run
 Math.PI = 3; // Error